Virus latency: Advantages and disadvantages

-Reactivation in herpesviruses may be due to stress stimuli imposed on neurons, at a nearby site innervated by the infected ganglion, or systemically, through means such as high temperature.

 Proviral latency

-A provirus is a virus genome that is integrated into the DNA of a host cell.
+A provirus is a viral genome that is integrated into the DNA of a host cell.

 Advantages and disadvantages

-Advantages include automatic host cell division results in replication of the virus's genes, and the fact that it is nearly impossible to remove an integrated provirus from an infected cell without killing the cell.

-A disadvantage of this method is the need to enter the nucleus (and the need for packaging proteins that will allow for that).
+Advantages include automatic host cell division, which results in replication of the virus's genes, and the fact that it is nearly impossible to remove an integrated provirus from an infected cell without killing the cell.
+A disadvantage of this method is the need to enter the nucleus (and the need for packaging proteins that enable it).
 However, viruses that integrate into the host cell's genome can stay there as long as the cell lives.

 HIV

 One of the best-studied viruses that exhibits viral latency is HIV.
 HIV uses reverse transcriptase to create a DNA copy of its RNA genome.
 HIV latency allows the virus to largely avoid the immune system.
-Like other viruses that go latent, it does not typically cause symptoms while latent.
+Like other viruses that enter dormancy, HIV does not typically cause symptoms while latent.
 HIV in proviral latency is nearly impossible to target with antiretroviral drugs.
-Several classes of latency reversing agents (LRAs) are under development for possible use in shock-and-kill strategies in which the latently infected cellular reservoirs would be reactivated (the shock) so that anti-viral treatment could take effect (the kill).
+As of September 2021, several classes of latency-reversing agents (LRAs) are under development for possible use in shock-and-kill strategies, in which the latently infected cellular reservoirs would be reactivated (the shock) so that antiviral drug treatment could take effect (the kill).

 Maintaining latency

 Both proviral and episomal latency may require maintenance for continued infection and fidelity of viral genes.
 Latency is generally maintained by viral genes expressed primarily during latency.
 Expression of these latency-associated genes may function to keep the viral genome from being digested by cellular ribozymes or being found out by the immune system.
 Certain viral gene products (RNA transcripts such as non-coding RNAs and proteins) may also inhibit apoptosis or induce cell growth and division to allow more copies of the infected cell to be produced.

 An example of such a gene product is the latency associated transcripts (LATs) in herpes simplex virus, which interfere with apoptosis by downregulating a number of host factors, including major histocompatibility complex (MHC) and inhibiting the apoptotic pathway.

 A certain type of latency could be ascribed to the endogenous retroviruses.
-These viruses have incorporated into the human genome in the distant past, and are now transmitted through reproduction.
+These viruses have incorporated into the human genome in the distant past, and are now vertically transmitted through reproduction.
 Generally these types of viruses have become highly evolved, and have lost the expression of many gene products.
 Some of the proteins expressed by these viruses have co-evolved with host cells to play important roles in normal processes.